jaakkopasanen/AutoEq/README.md

 an individual headphone measured by Headphone.com would look like if it was measured by Innerfidelity.
 When using calibration data in `frequency_response.py` the curve is subtracted for raw data.

+**Warning** Using calibration will change the saved raw data and therefore when loading the result a new calibration must not be applied!

 ### Technical Challenges
 Simply inverting headphone frequency response deviation from target response does not usually produce sufficient. results.
 Some problems are caused by imperfections in measurements, some reliability issues and some are practical